 In another small mixing bowl, crack the egg and stir in ½ cup milk.
 (This is the egg wash.)

 Take each shrimp and coat in the egg wash.

-Move shrimp to the Fish Fry mixture and coat with corn flour.
+Move shrimp to the shrimp fry mixture and coat with the corn flour mix.

 Fan out the tail for a pretty presentation (be careful – there is a sharp point on the tail of a shrimp that can pierce your hand or finger).

 Fry shrimp a few at a time until golden brown or floating on top the oil.

 Remove the shrimp to a paper towel lined platter to blot excess grease.

 To serve, arrange 6-8 shrimp with tails up on a plate.

 Spoon the crab etouffee over each of the tails or just place in the center.

 Adding a small mound of white rice is optional.